Danko-Lab/tutorials/MetaGenePlots.md

 Scaled meta gene function
 -------------------------

-I have placed an R script that generates meta-gene plots here: /workdir/data/ScaledMetaPlotFunctions.r.
+First, we are going to look at transcription over the entire gene.
+I have placed an R script that generates meta-gene plots over an entire gene region here: /workdir/data/ScaledMetaPlotFunctions.r.
 [Credit for this file: Greg Booth in John Lis' lab; Andre Martins; others.]

 Download this script using filezilla, and open it using Notepad++.